 N=N*+S

-All this really means is that we assume our value of N from the R-to-N Table needs a correction factor.
-How then, do we find this correction factor “S”?
+All this really means is that we assume our values of N* from each of the R-to-N Tables (recall there is a table for each wavelength) needs a correction factor.
+How then, do we find these correction factors “S”?
 One such method is to have a “standard Dobson” by which everything else is compared to.
 This standard can then be ferried around and perform measurements next to another Dobson, thus an intercomparison can be made.
 However, this is impractical given the nature of working in the Antarctic, where logistics are difficult and expensive.
 So, without this option, there are two primary methods of deriving this correction factor, as well as a potential third method discussed at the end:

 Finding S: Standard Lamps